100 AL1 - GLOBAL HISTORY (Ghamari, B)

-This class Latin American History to Independence surveys the history of the colonial period (from 1492 to 1825) of what is now called Latin America.
-We will discuss pre-Columbian America, Europe in the fifteenth century, the encounter between the Old and the New Worlds, its consequences, the working of colonial institutions, the place of slavery, the role of race and ethnicity in the construction of colonial power, women in a multiethnic patriarchal colonial society, the role of the Church, and the coming of independence.
+This class surveys the history of the colonial period (from 1492 to 1825) of what is now called Latin America.
+We will discuss pre-columbian America, Europe in the fifteenth century, the encounter between the Old and the new Worlds, its consequences, the working of colonial institutions, the place of slavery, the role of race and ethnicity in the construction of colonial power, women in a multiethnic patriarchal colonial society, the role of the Church, and the coming of independence.
 Without doubt, the history of the colonial period in Latin America is one of the most interesting examples of how different cultures met in the early modern world.
 To understand this process this survey class focuses on three main questions: first, what constituted the pre-Columbian cultural heritage?
-Second, how did the encounter between European, African, and indigenous cultures evolve?
-Third, how did colonialism shape indigenous, Mestizo, Creole, and Afro-American identities?
+Second, how did the encounter between European, African, and indigenous cultures evolve: Third, how did colonialism shape indigenous, Mestizo, Creole, and Afro-American identities?

 Same as EALC 120.

-This course provides a survey of the past four centuries of East Asian history from the political and economic heights of the Qing empire in China, the Choson dynasty in Korea, and the Tokugawa shogunate in Japan through the turbulent decades of imperialism, colonialism, nationalism, and industrialization to the region’s resurgence in the 1980s and 1990s.
-To help make sense of this long and complex history, the course is subdivided into the following four chronological units: Era of Growth and Stability; the Nineteenth-Century Transformation; Alternate Modernities; and the Postwar, Cold War, and Beyond.
-Across these four periods, you will encounter a variety of historical sources that introduce you to all manner of people—the high, the low, women, men, outcastes, foreigners, and ethnic minorities.
-The sum of these voices and experiences should provide you with a broad understanding of people’s experiences in early modern and modern East Asia.
+This course provides a survey of the past four centuries of East Asian history from the political and economic heights of the Qing empire in China, the Chosen dynasty in Korea, and Tokugawa shogunate in Japan through the turbulent decades of imperialism, colonialism, nationalism, and industrialization to the region's resurgence in the 1980s and 1990s.
+To help make sense of this long and complex history, the course is subdivided into the following four Chronological units: Era of Growth and Stability; the Nineteenth-Century Transformation; Alternate Modernities; and the Postwar, Cold War, and Beyond.
+Across these four periods, you will encounter a variety of historical sources that introduce you to all manner of people - the high, the low, women, men, outcasts, foreigners, and ethnic minorities.
+The sum of these voices and experiences should provide you with a broad understanding of people's experiences in early modern and modern East Asia.
 This knowledge will also help you compare, contrast, and draw connections between the past and present in China, Japan, and Korea.
-Through section-based discussions and assignments as well as short essays and preparation for the unit exams, you will also learn and develop the skills, knowledge, and values needed to succeed as an informed and educated member of society in the twenty-first century.
+Through section-based discussions and assignments as well as short essays and preparation for the unit exams, you will also learn and develop the skills, knowledge and values needed to succeed as an informed and educated member of society in the twenty-first century.

 130 A – HISTORY OF SOUTH ASIA (Ali, T)